What is Field Service Management: A Comprehensive Guide To Field Service (2023)

 What’s the Future of Field Service Operations

-In the post-pandemic phase, the field service management systems are expected to deal with a spectrum of responsibilities and tasks, including:
+In the post-pandemic phase, the fsm systems are expected to deal with a spectrum of responsibilities and tasks, including:

 - Technological progress in SaaS solutions, Big Data introduction, AI optimization, and improving mobile APIs;

 - Remote work tendencies for scheduling adjustment and cost-effectiveness;

 - Decision-making flexibility under extreme global challenges;

 - Financial system review in light of the popularization of blockchain technologies;